 - To avoid using a form that fits inside a bra (an external prosthesis)

-Immediate breast reconstruction is done, or at least started, at the same time as the mastectomy.
+is done, or at least started, at the same time as the mastectomy.
 An advantage to this is that the chest tissues are not damaged by radiation therapy or scarring.
 This often means the final result looks better.
 Also, immediate reconstruction means less surgery.
+Delayed breast reconstruction

 Some women do not want to think about reconstruction while coping with a diagnosis of cancer.
 If this is the case, you may choose to wait until after your breast cancer surgery to decide about reconstruction.

 Knowing the reconstruction options before surgery can help you prepare for a mastectomy with a more realistic outlook for the future.